Low-lying doubly heavy baryons: Regge relation and mass scaling: Spin-independent mass of excited DH baryons

 and

-Given the masses in Table II and the mean masses of the ground-state baryons $\Omega_{cc}$, $\Omega_{bb}$ and $\Omega_{bc}$ in Ref. \cite{EFG:D02}, $\Delta\bar{M}^{(\ast)}$ in Eq. (\ref{dMb1}) and the $c^{\ast}$ values in Eqs. (\ref{csbb}) and (\ref{csbc}), one can apply Eq. (\ref{L1P}) and Eq. (\ref{LssM}) to obtain the mean mass $\bar{M}_{1S}+(\Delta\bar{M}^{(\ast )})_{1P}$ and the multiplet masses of the $1P1s$-wave DH baryons.
-The results are listed in Table XIII and XIV and shown in FIGs. 1-8, respectively, for the $2S1s$ and $1P1s$ states of the DH baryons.
+Given the masses in Table II and the mean masses of the ground-state baryons $\Omega_{cc}$, $\Omega_{bb}$ and $\Omega_{bc}$ in Ref. \cite{EFG:D02}, $\Delta\bar{M}^{(\ast)}$ in Eq. (\ref{dMb1}) and the $c^{\ast}$ values in Eqs. (\ref{csbb}) and (\ref{csbc}), one can apply Eq. (\ref{SSM1}) and Eq. (\ref{LssM}) to obtain the mean mass $\bar{M}_{1P}+(\Delta\bar{M}^{(\ast )})_{1P}$ and the multiplet masses of the $1P1s$-wave DH baryons.
+The results are listed in Table X through XVI and shown in FIGs. 1-8, respectively, for the $2S1s$ and $1P1s$ states of the DH baryons.

+We collect all obtained masses of the DH baryons, which are computed via summing of the spin averaged masses($\bar{M}$) in section III and the mass splitting $\Delta M$ in section IV, in Tables X through XVI.
+The ground state masses obtained in Section VI are also listed there.